 This sweet spread is an inseparable part of most people’s childhood days.
 I still remember my school days when, on a few days, this was in my tiffin box spread on slices of bread.
 Even though I am not a big fan of sweet food, I still looked forward to eating it during recess.

 Even now, this comes in handy when I cannot have a complete meal but still want to fill my stomach.
 Although, however, some eat it during breakfast, and I have it as a snack.

 The origin of jam is highly debatable here.
 No one can precisely state when it came into existence.

-Some jam-making methods date back as long as from the stone age.
-The preserves were because the food was scarce at that time.
+Some jam-making methods date back as long as the stone age.
+The preserves were because food was scarce at that time.
 As they say, necessity is the mother of invention.
 Hence, due to the discovery of the food preservation method, jams came into existence.

 In ancient times, using honey and sugar was a popular way to preserve food since honey has no moisture.
 The Greeks were also using this method often.

 However, the first-ever jam recipe written in an official cookbook was De Re Coquinaria (The Art of Cooking) by Marcus Gavius Apicius from Rome in the 4th century AD.
 Therefore, this makes jam falls into the continental food category.